Should I Become a Forensic Doctor?

 Medical school graduates continue training for the occupation in postdoctoral residency programs.
 MDs typically begin residencies in clinical and anatomic pathology directly after graduation.
 These programs may offer resident physicians paid, hands-on experience treating patients in healthcare facilities.

-Students may choose a residency in emergency medicine instead of pathology if they want to be forensic doctors who examines crime victims just after an assault or an attack.
+Students may choose a residency in emergency medicine instead of pathology if they want to be forensic doctors who examine crime victims just after an assault or an attack.
 For example, rape victims may visit an emergency room for a rape kit exam.
 During this process, the doctor documents injuries and attempts to collect the attacker's body fluids for DNA analysis.
 Some states may establish specific training, beyond the residency, for such specialized doctors.

 After completing residency programs, forensic doctors generally continue their postdoctoral training with fellowships in forensic pathology.
 These programs typically last one year, and fellows practice how to conduct autopsies and death investigations under the supervision of experienced forensic pathologists.
 The Office of the Chief Medical Examiner usually oversees forensic pathology fellowships.

 The American Board of Pathology must certify forensic pathologists in their specialty.
 There are two examinations involved in the certification process, each comprised of written and practical sections.
 Candidates must first pass a primary exam, which leads to certification in anatomic and clinical pathology.
 They may then take a subspecialty exam in forensic pathology.
 Upon passage of the exams, they become certified in forensic pathology.
 Forensic doctors must maintain certification by taking continuing education credits and passing a recertification exam every ten years.